digego/extempore/docs/memory.rst

 and the float ``b``) are allocated on the stack.
 This is always where the memory for ``let``-bound float and int literals is allocated from in xtlang.
-String literals are bound globally (more on this shortly), but that's the exception to the rule—everything else which is bound in a ``let`` inside an xtlang ``lambda`` will be stack allocated, unless you explicitly request otherwise with ``halloc`` or ``zalloc``.
+String literals are bound globally (more on this shortly), but that's the exception to the rule---everything else which is bound in a ``let`` inside an xtlang ``lambda`` will be stack allocated, unless you explicitly request otherwise with ``halloc`` or ``zalloc``.